 It was here that Water World was filmed for the land scenes.

-Word of caution though, don’t try to go down to the beach.
+Word of caution, though: don’t try to go down to the beach.
 Just enjoy the lookout.

-The road is super steep and it switches back again and again.
-It takes ten minutes to climb down, but at least 35 to get back up.
+The road is super steep, and it switches back again and again.
+It takes ten minutes to climb down but at least 35 to get back up.
 It is not an easy climb to the top.
 However, you can do the Waipio Valley Shuttle tour, which is awesome!

-But, if you want to hike, then jump back in your car and cruise to Laupāhoehoe where you’ll find the Akaka Falls.
+But if you want to hike, jump back in your car and cruise to Laupāhoehoe, where you’ll find the Akaka Falls.

 Cutting through Hilo or Starting in Hilo

 Once your legs are stretched, continue on Highway 19 and connect with Highway 11.
-You’ll be cutting through Hilo on this route and get to see the Banyan trees on the main strip, and also Hilo bay.
+You’ll be cutting through Hilo on this route and get to see the Banyan trees on the main strip and also Hilo bay.

 However, if you are staying in Hilo, you’ll find the park is a mere 30 miles southwest.
-Simply drive for 45 minutes through Hilo and you’ll come across the park.
+Simply drive for 45 minutes through Hilo, and you’ll come across the park.

 Cost of Admission to the Hawaii Volcanoes National Park